lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 2) no one bought it or even came close to buying it.
 You can set up a funnel in 24 hours with a landing page and a site and everything and no one m

 ## 10) Deli man -
-I worked at a deli
+I worked at a deli during the pandemic, after I left my job in consulting.

 ## 11) Uber Eats